betterscientificsoftware/bssw.io/Articles/Blog/ApolloGuidanceComputerPart3.md

 to impose a series of small rotational torques and the approach worked.

 ## Cycle Stealing Gone Awry; Restart to the Rescue
-GN&C hardware components used the technique of *cycling stealing* to update their state in AGC erasable memory.
+GN&C hardware components used the technique of *cycling stealing*<sup>[11]</sup> to update their state in AGC erasable memory.
 In cycle stealing, normal program execution is briefly paused.
-The program counter temporarily stops incrementing while data from external hardware is routed over the bus to the computer's eraseable memory.
-In normal operation, delays caused by cycle stealing were insignificant occuring perhaps dozens of times per second.
+The program counter temporarily stops incrementing while data from external hardware is routed over the bus to the computer's erasable memory.
+In normal operation, delays caused by cycle stealing were insignificant occurring perhaps dozens of times per second.
 However, in Apollo 11 there was a phasing problem in the rendezvous radar circuitry causing cycles to be stolen at their maximum allowed rate of 6400 times per second.
 The resulting additional load meant the computer occasionally did not have sufficient resources to complete all work within its pre-defined *duty cycle* triggering program alarms.<sup>[8]</sup>